MichaelM97/MicroBit-Radio/README.md

 ```

 ##Brief description of the Pairing sequence
-In order to pair the two seperate MicroBits - so that they only accept sent data
+In order to reduce the amount of potential interference in a scenario where this
-from each other - a simple pairing procedure has been implemented.
-First, the
+protocol is deployed across more than 2 MicroBits, a simple pairing
-user must input the button sequence "ABB" into either MicroBit in order to
+procedure has been implemented.
+First, the user must input the button sequence
-initiate the pairing sequence.
-This MicroBit will then broadcast a predetermined
+"ABB" into either MicroBit in order to initiate the pairing sequence.
-key via the radio, the other MicroBit will recieve this key, where it will wait
+This MicroBit will then generate 3 random numbers, these will be used to set the
-for a user input.
-If the user once again inputs the correct button sequence of
+MicroBit Group, to set the Frequency Band, and as a unique key which will be
-"ABB", the MicroBit will then generate a random number sequence which totals to 50.
+addded to the start of each transmission.
+The user must then input the button
-This number sequence will be sent and recieved by the other MicroBit, where it
+sequence "BBA" into a seperate MicroBit within the 20 meter range, which will
-will be checked (see if it totals to 50).
-If valid, the number sequence will then
+cause this MicroBit to store these numbers and be paired to the originally
-be used by both MicroBits as a key in every transmitted message, to ensure the
+selected MicroBit.
+A confirmation signal will be sent so that both MicroBits are
-data they are sending and recieving is coming from the correct source.
+ready to recieve morse code transmissions from their paired MicroBit.

 ## Brief description of the Caeser cipher
 In order to simply encrypt the messages sent by the MicroBits, the protocol uses